 The name was coined after the love chicken has towards this weed.
 Although this is a fairly perennial plant, it can be hard to spot because of the ‘weed’ status attributed to it.
 It can survive harsh climatic conditions including cold weather and it grows pretty fast.
 It has a sweet and mild smell.
 Just create a space for the weed to spread and let your chicken do justice to it.

 Planning Your Chicken Garden

 Our chickens have always been trained to go in their coop at night or any time we needed to lock them up.
 We built a huge chicken run so even if they were locked up, they had plenty of space.
-If you would like to learn more about building your own chicken coop, you can check out our instructions Building A Chicken Coop: Everything You’ll need.

 During planting season I would keep them in their coop and run for a couple of weeks so the plants could get established.
 In addition to keeping them locked up for a little bit, you can try fencing off sections you are trying to grow.
 The same premise as rotational grazing, you are moving your flock to different sections of your yard so they always have fresh forage during the growing season and the land doesn’t get overworked.
 I like to include plants that are growing during every season so they always have something to forage on.

 Growing Food for Chickens Without a Garden

 Lastly, what if you don’t have a garden or what if it’s past gardening season?
 Guess what?
 You can grow and raise tasty treats for your feathered friends inside!
 The best part, you don’t need much room.